grzi/grzi/README.md

 ### Who am I ?

-I'm a simple passionate developer, tech lead at from Benefiz.
-I'm mainly working on Java, Godot and Javascript.
-I worked a lot with Kafka but for now I'm just a hobbyist until I switch mission.
-I also work with Kubernetes, and cloud solutions mainly GCP.
+I'm a simple passionate developer, tech lead at Benefiz.
+I'm mainly working on Java, Javascript and Rust.